Kagara Ltd

-Kagara Ltd was an Australian mining company operating in Queensland and Western Australia.
+Kagara Limited was an Australian mining company operating in Queensland and Western Australia.
 The company was founded as Kagara Zinc Inc in 1981, and was based in Perth.
 Kagara entered voluntary administration on 30 April 2012.
 It subsequently went into liquidation in 2014.

 Operations

 Kagara explored, developed and produced copper, zinc, gold, nickel, and lead concentrates.

-In June 2002 the company was reported to have started construction and waste pre-stripping at its $54m Mt Garnet zinc project in northern Queensland.
+In June 2002 the company was reported to have started construction and waste pre-stripping at its $54m Mount Garnet zinc project in northern Queensland.

-In June 2008 the company said it would reduce zinc output, which it sold to Korea Zinc Co.
-Ltd, to 35,000 tons, but would boost copper production, which it sold to Sterlite Industries (India) Ltd.
+In June 2008 the company said it would reduce zinc output, which it sold to Korea Zinc Co, to 35,000 tons, but would boost copper production, which it sold to Sterlite Industries.

-That month it said it planned to buy the Queensland-based Maitland copper deposit Glengarry Resources Limited.
+That month it said it planned to buy the Queensland-based Maitland copper deposit Glengarry Resources.

 In May 2009 the company reported that production of nickel from the Lounge Lizard deposit in Australia would start in three months, with an estimate of 3,000 tonnes of contained nickel a year.

 The deposit may contain over 140,000 tonnes of ore, and is one of Australia's largest high-grade nickel ore mines.

 By January 2010 744 tonnes of development ore had been produced from the deposit, grading 4.4 per cent nickel, and was awaiting treatment.

-In the 2010 fiscal year, the Mt Garnet polymetallic and copper plants produced 43,970 tons of zinc metal in concentrates, 20,214 tons of copper metal in concentrates and 1,392 tons of lead metal in concentrates.
+In the 2010 fiscal year, the Mount Garnet polymetallic and copper plants produced 43,970 tons of zinc metal in concentrates, 20,214 tons of copper metal in concentrates and 1,392 tons of lead metal in concentrates.
 The Thalanga Copper plant produced 3,488 tons of copper metal in concentrates.

 In April 2009 Kagara said it had been approached to spin off its gold mining assets, using the cash to reduce debt.

 In June 2009 the Chinese Guangdong Foreign Trade Group (GFTG) said it would take a 15% stake in Kagara for US$50.7 million.

 In July 2009 the Australian government approved the deal.

 That month, the company announced plans to spin off its gold operations, but these were put on hold due to market conditions.

 In April 2010 Kagara announced the terms of a spin-off of its gold assets, to be named Mungana Goldmines, valued at A$149 million.